-The prices of high-yield debt instruments generally fluctuate more than higher-quality securities.
+The prices of high-yield debt instruments generally fluctuate more than higherquality securities.
 Prices are especially sensitive to developments affecting the issuer's business or operations and to changes in the ratings assigned by rating agencies.
 In addition, the entire high-yield debt market can experience sudden and sharp price swings due to changes in economic conditions, stock market activity, large sustained sales by major investors, a high-profile default, or other factors.
+Prices of corporate high-yield debt instruments often are closely linked with the company's stock prices and typically rise and fall in response to factors that affect stock prices.